jaredpalmer/tsdx/README.md

 npm start
 ```

 That's it.
-You don't need to worry about setting up Typescript or rollup or Jest or other build tools.
-Just start editing src/index.ts and go!
+You don't need to worry about setting up Typescript or Rollup or Jest or other plumbing.
+Just start editing `src/index.ts` and go!

 Below is a list of commands you will probably find useful.